nllong/OpenStudio-wiki/Using-OpenStudio-with-Git-and-GitHub.md

 # show a tree graph of commits and merges succinctly
 git log --graph --oneline

+# view committed changes that haven't yet been pushed
+git log origin/develop..develop
 ```

-### Reverting All Working Directory Changes
+### Reverting Working Directory Changes
-To revert all uncommitted changes in your working directory changes:
+To revert all uncommitted changes in your working directory:

     git reset --hard